 The outlook for the United States is uncertain.

-The US economy weakened in the first half of 2019 following a very strong performance last year and we expect it will slow further in 2020 for a number of reasons:
+The US economy weakened in the first half of 2019 following a very strong performance last year and we expect it will slow further in 2020.

 We also see nervousness in the business community about the economic impact of the US administration’s trade policies.